mtena/WeatherCodeTest/README.md

 Notes:

-    modifying the .env vars and rebuilding is how you can change the curl parmas to modify parms on the fly open in an editter like VScode use command docker run -v PATH_TO_APPREPO:/app  -v /app/node_modules -p 3000:3000   --name NAME_OF_YOUR_CONTAINER NAME_OF_YOUR_IMAGE and do ctrl+s this gets nodemon to restart node without rebuilding docker
+    modifying the .env vars and rebuilding is how you can change the curl parmas to modify parms on the fly open in an editor like VScode use command docker run -v PATH_TO_APPREPO:/app  -v /app/node_modules -p 3000:3000   --name NAME_OF_YOUR_CONTAINER NAME_OF_YOUR_IMAGE and do ctrl+s this gets nodemon to restart node without rebuilding docker